Fibroblast growth factor 8

 Fibroblast growth factor 8 (FGF-8) is a protein that in humans is encoded by the FGF8 gene.

 Function

-The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
-FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth and invasion.
+The protein encoded by this gene belongs to the fibroblast growth factor (FGF) family.
+FGF proteins are multifunctional signaling molecules with broad mitogenic and cell survival activity, playing critical roles in embryonic development, cell proliferation, morphogenesis, tissue repair, and tumor progression.
+FGF8 signals primarily through fibroblast growth factor receptor 1 (FGFR1) to trigger downstream pathways involved in neural and limb development.